Flashing ice dam

 Roofing

-The answer to 'flashing ice dam' is that ice dams can cause damage to roof flashing, which are the metal strips used to seal joints and prevent leaks.
-Ice dams form when snow on the roof melts, then refreezes at the roof's edge, creating a barrier that traps water.
-This can force water under the shingles and into the home, potentially damaging the flashing.
+The answer to 'flashing ice dam' is that ice dams can cause damage to roof flashing, leading to leaks and water intrusion.
+Ice dams form when heat escapes from the home and melts snow on the roof, which then refreezes at the roof's edge.
+This can push up under the shingles and damage the flashing, allowing water to seep in.
+Solutions include improving attic insulation, sealing air leaks, and installing heat cables to melt the ice.
+However, severe damage to flashing may require professional roof repair or replacement.

 Step-by-Step Guide